robertjskelton/robertjskelton.github.io/_posts/2021-08-10-Porsche-996-911-Switched-Power-Source.markdown

 * [USB 3.0 Charger Socket](https://amzn.to/3s89P1n)
 * [T-taps](https://amzn.to/3AxlMky)

 First, find the phone plug.
 It is located behind the radio.
-I took off the foorwell carpet cover on the drivers side, and just reached inside and found it.
+I took off the footwell carpet cover on the drivers side, and just reached inside and found it.
 It has 4 wires going into the plug.

 * Wire #1 Brown - GROUND - use this for your ground
 * Wire #2 Yellow/Black - MUTE - don't use this
 * Wire #3 Green/Red - SWITCHED - use this for your power
 * Wire #4 Red - CONSTANT - do not use

 So I tapped the positive (red) into a plug that I connected to wire #3, and the ground (black) I connected to wire #1.
 Test it - the USBs should only have power once you turn the ignition on, then turn off when you turn the ignition off.
 One way to do this is with [T-taps](https://amzn.to/3AxlMky).
-I then used tons of electrical tape - both to elimintate intereference, but also I don't want this wires coming undone while driving.
+I then used tons of electrical tape - both to eliminate interference, but also I don't want this wires coming undone while driving.

 ![911](/images/911/1.jpg)